NBISweden/workshop-genome_assembly/exercises/exercise_2.md

 Copy the exercise files to your working directory, but interrupt transfer with `ctrl + c`.

 {% highlight bash %}
-cd $WORKDIR # Change directory to my exercise directory cp -vlr /proj/sllstore2017027/workshop-GA2018/data/QC_files/* . # Copy all the files to my exercise directory
+cd $WORKDIR # Change directory to my working directory cp -vlr /proj/sllstore2017027/workshop-GA2018/data/QC_files/* . # Copy all the files to my working directory
 {% endhighlight %}

 Use the `-c` option of `md5sum` to check the files are complete.